Warriors of the Year 2072: Production

 The film was part of a cycle of dystopian science fiction films inspired by the popularity of films like George Miller's Mad Max and John Carpenter's Escape from New York.
 Following the release of these films, Italian cinema produced films such as Enzo G. Castellari's 1990: The Bronx Warriors and The New Barbarians, Ruggero Deodato's The Raiders of Atlantis and Bruno Mattei's Rats: Night of Terror.

 The story for the film was devised by the husband and wife team of Dardano Sacchetti and Elisa Briganti.
-Fulci felt story by Sacchetti was strong and but was not happy with producers suggestions, which included to add skyscrapers to scenes where Fulci had envisioned a futuristic Rome covered by gigantic Plexiglas domes.
-The production was originally planned to be part of two-film deal, with Fulci's next project to be Blastfighter.
+Fulci felt the story by Sacchetti was strong, but was not happy with producers' suggestions.
+The suggestions included adding skyscrapers to scenes where Fulci had envisioned a futuristic Rome covered by gigantic Plexiglas domes.
+The production was originally planned to be part of a two film deal, with Fulci's next project to be Blastfighter.
 Sacchetti explained that Fulci had had an argument with the production and had been taken to court.
-The title of the film had been sold, but they were no longer able to use the script, which lead to Blastfighter having its title but a completely different story.
+The title of the film had been sold, and they were no longer able to use the script, which led to Blastfighter having its title but a completely different story.

 The completed script of Warriors of the Year 2072 was edited further by Cesare Frugoni and Fulci himself.
-The film would mark the last time Sacchetti would work with Fulci who he claimed had stolen his idea for a film to be titled Evil Comes Back.
+The film would mark the last time Sacchetti would work with Fulci.
+Fulci claimed Sacchetti had stolen his idea for a film to be titled Evil Comes Back.
 Sacchetti denied these allegations, stating that Fulci was originally excited over his drafts and had it read to a producer who commissioned him for a script.
 The film would later be made by Lamberto Bava under the title Until Death.